romrawinjp/romrawinjp.github.io/content/projects/facegen3d.md

 # Export .obj and .mtl file

 After we transform everything, the most common way that we work on this is exporting the 3D model to .obj file.
-We can also export the texture by defining .mtl file in .obj file here in this code.
+We can also export the texture by defining .mtl file paired with .obj file here in this code.

 ## .mtl file for texture